Grayscale image of a robotic arm in a clean, modern environment.

 Sets the Tone

-A strong demand letter shows that you are confident, organized, and prepared to take the issue seriously.
-This makes the recipient realize that you want the problem fixed and ready to take action if needed.
+Your demand letter should show that you are confident and prepared to take the issue seriously.
+So, the recipient can realize that you need to solve the problem and ready to take action.
 So, they can treat your request with respect and take prompt action.

 Avoids Litigation